The Entertainment Quarter

 The Entertainment Quarter is an entertainment precinct in the Eastern Suburbs of Sydney, Australia.
-The Entertainment Quarter sits beside Disney Studios Australia Fox Studios Australia in the suburb of Moore Park, located 3 kilometres south-east of the Sydney central business district, and is part of local government area of the City of Sydney.
+The Entertainment Quarter sits beside Disney Studios Australia in the suburb of Moore Park, three kilometres south-east of the Sydney central business district.

-4.5 million people go through EQ each year.

-Located next to The Sydney Cricket Ground and Allianz Stadium - which sees 1.5 million people visit them each year.

-And Disney Studios Australia (previously Fox Studios) which is home to over 50 film and TV studios located just a gate away – shooting everything from major motion pictures, to local film and TV productions and creating the next generation of movies.
+Located next to the Sydney Cricket Ground and Sydney Football Stadium, and Disney Studios Australia (previously Fox Studios) which is home to over 50 film and TV studios located just a gate away – shooting everything from major motion pictures, to local film and TV productions.

-Inside the Entertainment Quarter is the Hordern - home to Live music and events for over 25 years.
+Inside the Entertainment Quarter is the Hordern Pavilion - home to Live music and events for over 25 years.
 Also a live venue known as Liberty Hall (previously Max Watts).

 Facilities

-The Market Canopy located in the heart of The Entertainment Quarter's Showring hosts a bi-weekly Market on every Wednesday and Saturday, now in its 22 years at The Entertainment Quarter.
-Everything from fresh fruit and veg, artesian stores and delicious hot lunch options.
+The Market Canopy located in the heart of The Entertainment Quarter's Showring hosts a bi-weekly Market on every Wednesday and Saturday.

-The Entertainment Quarter is home to restaurants, cafes, stores and many fun things to do.
+The Entertainment Quarter is home to restaurants, cafes, stores and activities.

-EQ is the home of The NRL Roosters, Sydney FC, Head office of the AFL, The New Sydney Kings basketball courts Hoops Capital and they are only weeks away from opening the new Sydney Swans HQ at the Royal Hall of Industries.
+EQ is the home of Sydney Roosters, Sydney FC, The New Sydney Kings basketball courts Hoops Capital and they are only weeks away from opening the new Sydney Swans HQ at the Royal Hall of Industries.

 There are many live event spaces located at The Entertainment Quarter - including the 22,000 sqm Showring space, which has live events, large scale activations - like Magic Mike Live, Cirque, Van Gogh Alive and the Sydney Family Easter Show.